Julian provides specialist employment and industrial relations advice and advocacy for employers.

 Bargaining and Enterprise Agreements

-Julian has a particular interest in enterprise bargaining and provide strategic advice about bargaining approach and planning, negotiation technique, managing industrial action and securing agreement approval.
+Julian has a particular interest in enterprise bargaining and providing strategic advice about bargaining approach and planning, negotiation technique, managing industrial action and securing agreement approval.
 He has also spent time embedded in large organisations directly assisting to achieve bargaining outcomes (most importantly ‘winning the vote’).

-Julian acted in a range of successful enterprise agreement variation and termination applications of current and expired agreements and including high profile ‘Zombie’ agreements.
+Julian has acted in a range of successful enterprise agreement variation and termination applications of current and expired agreements and including high profile ‘Zombie’ agreements.